znjameswu/epgi/doc/design_pointer_event.md

     1. A gesture recognizer might simultaneously subscribe to multiple pointers.
 And when the recognizer requests resolution / withdraws / handles victory / handles defeat due to one pointer event from one pointer, it will cause **cascade effect** on other pointer arenas.
     2. This requires a multiplex between pointer ids and gesture recognizers.
 And mostly importantly, a **stable** identity of each gesture recognizer.
     3. More alarmingly, this stable identity of each recognizer is hard to emulate with a stable gesture recognizer team.
+    4. This stable identity can be solved by a hit test entry with recognizer type id tuple.
 2. sweep-hold-release alternative for double taps
+    1. Can we simply keep the last tap timestamp inside our gesture recognizer when we are ordered to clean-up?
+        1. NO, NO, NO. We have to notify the arena to update it state in case the withdrawal produces a winner.
+            1. Actually rather than notifying, we can simply poll every frame.
 3. External notification to the arena
     1. The arena has to take external notifications.
 For exmaple, when a widget gets rebuilt and one of its gesture recognizer gets destroyed/replaced, the arena must be notified and evict the recognizer, since there could be only one other recognizer that could win by default after this eviction.
         1. What about a delayed eviction?
 The outdated recognizer only gets evicted when processing next relevant pointer event.
+4. Gestures recognition is inherently time-dependent.
+    1. Flutter and JS has built-in async timer support.
+While we must impl an equivalent timer service just for gesture recognition.

 ## Gesture Arena, Gesture Recognizer Teams, and Gesture Recognizers
 There exists a unique, application-wide *gesture arena* for each pointer.